Extensions of realizable Hamiltonian and complexity one GKM$_4$ graphs: Introduction

 Our main tool for the proof of Theorem~\ref{thm:2} is Kuroki's axial function group~\cite{ku-19} and his criterion for the existence of nontrivial extensions of labelings of GKM graphs.
+The group of axial functions was defined in~\cite{ku-19} for signed GKM graphs (e.g., those of GKM manifolds with an invariant almost complex structure).
+A signed GKM graph yields an unsigned GKM graph by composing the axial function with the quotient of the lattice by $\lb\pm 1\rb$.
 In Section~\ref{sec:extension} we extend Kuroki's results to unsigned GKM graphs, and use index-free notation to rewrite the axial function group as the group of invariants under a natural representation of the fundamental group $\pi_1(\Gamma)$.

 As concrete situations where Theorem~\ref{thm:2} applies we consider two geometrically very different cases.
 Firstly, we prove (see Corollary~\ref{cor:hamcase}): \begin{theoremM} Let $\Gamma$ be the GKM graph of any Hamiltonian GKM$_3$ manifold.
 Then the conjugated $2$-faces in $\Gamma$ generate the fundamental group $\pi_1(\Gamma)$. \end{theoremM} Combining this statement with Theorem~\ref{thm:2}, it follows that the GKM graph of any Hamiltonian GKM$_4$ manifold extends to a torus graph.
-This result proves a particular case of Conjecture~\ref{conj:mas} $(ii)$, under the additional Hamiltonian assumption.
+This result positively resolves a particular case of Problem~\ref{prob:mas} $(ii)$, under the additional Hamiltonian assumption.
 Theorem~\ref{thm:mainthmham} follows from a more general statement about GKM$_3$ graphs with an acyclic orientation of the edges, so that every $2$-face has a unique local maximum with respect to the orientation, see Theorem~\ref{thm:hamcase}.

-The second situation concerns GKM$_4$ manifolds of complexity $1$, meaning that we are given an effective action of an torus of dimension $n-1$ on a manifold of dimension $2n$.
+The second situation concerns GKM$_4$ manifolds of complexity $1$, meaning that we are given an effective action of a torus of dimension $n-1$ on a manifold of dimension $2n$.

 \begin{theoremM} The GKM graph of any $\GKM_{4}$ manifold of complexity one admits an extension to a torus graph. \end{theoremM}